Venkatakarthik0211/Docker_Project/README.md

     - (Other PHP files and assets for your application)
 - 📁 **database**: Contains SQL files and execute script for MySQL setup
     - 📄 `example.sql`: Example SQL file (add your own SQL files here)
+- 📄  `import.sh`:  ⭐ DEBIAN/UBUNTU Script to prepend CREATE and USE queries a database based on filename
-- 📄  `execute.sh`:  ⭐ Script for creating a database based on filename
+- 📄 - `import.ps1` ⭐ Windows Script for creating a database based on filename
 - 📄  `docker-compose`: ⭐ Source code to automate the backup files

 ⭐ - Indicates it require changes, in that file the specific line is commented as "^_^", followed by a comment about changes